Zirak/jsh/README.md

 But what if you could have a javascript console...in your browser?

-And then share that hacking around session with those you love (and hate (or feel no particular emotion for))?
+And then share that hacking around session with those you love (or hate (or feel no particular emotion for))?

-http://zirak.github.com/jsh .
+http://apt-reference-695.appspot.com .
 It could take a bit to load.
+Yes, I know the url sucks.

 ## What is this?
 As the introduction above says, this is Chrome's dev tools javascript console in